-Open the Google Street View menu.
+Open Google Street View from the "Apps" tab.

 Only Admins and collaborators with Editor access can publish to Google Street View.

-Click the Publish to Google Street View button.
+Click Publish to Google Street View.

 Find the Correct Place on the Map

 You’ll now see a map which corresponds to your space.

 Type the name and address of the business in the text box.
 Select an option that appears in the autocomplete.

 Typing the name/address and choosing from autocomplete will ensure that your imagery is attached to the right Place ID (business listing in Google)

 Use the name of the business or the venue in addition to the address.
 This helps you better identify the Place ID for areas with shared addresses, like a skyscraper with multiple shops or a strip center in a suburban area.